-The history of the Maryland Branch, ASM, began 64 years ago with the formation in Baltimore of the Maryland Society of Bacteriology in 1931.
-Its first president was William W. Ford of the Johns Hopkins University School of Hygiene and Public Health.
-He served through 1933.
-In 1931, the Maryland Society sponsored the 33rd Annual Meeting of the Society of American Bacteriologists (SAB) (Historical Doc01) which was held in Baltimore, December 28-30.
-J. Howard Brown of the Johns Hopkins University School of Medicine was president of the SAB and concurrently the vice president of the Maryland Society; he became president of the Maryland Branch in 1934.
-General Chairman of the Program Committee for that meeting was another charter member of the local society, Barnett L. Cohen, also of the Johns Hopkins School of Medicine.
-He served as president of the local branch in 1939.
+This page is devoted to the history of the American Society for Microbiology (ASM) Maryland Branch and to the contribution of its members to the world of microbiology.
+The history of the Maryland Branch began with the formation in Baltimore of the Maryland Society of Bacteriology in 1931.
+Its first President was William W. Ford of the Johns Hopkins University School of Hygiene and Public Health, who served through 1933.
+In 1931, J. Howard Brown of the Johns Hopkins University School of Medicine was President of the Society of American Bacteriologists (SAB) and concurrently the Vice President of the Maryland Society; he became President of the Maryland Society in 1934.
+The Maryland Society of Bacteriology was independent of the SAB until it became one of its branches in 1936.
+The Maryland Society sponsored the 33rd Annual Meeting of the Society of American Bacteriologists (SAB) in 1931, which was held in Baltimore, December 28-30.
+The General Chairman of the Program Committee for that meeting was another charter member of the local society, Barnett L. Cohen, also of the Johns Hopkins School of Medicine, who later served as President of the Maryland Branch in 1939.

 The Maryland Branch was very active in the decade from February 1935 to December 1945.
 At least 18 meetings were held, mostly dinner meetings at various restaurants throughout the Baltimore area.
 In the early years, members were notified by "penny post cards" which informed them of the date, place, program and cost of the meal (Historical Doc03).
 Streptococci received most of the attention at these meetings, followed by the enteric organisms with most of the attention being on the typhoid bacillus; Einar Leifson presented his research on sodium selenite as an enrichment medium for the isolation of Salmonella and Shigella species on February 11, 1936 (Historical Doc04).
 Industrial fermentations, milk and water sanitation and antimicrobial agents also received attention as did the complement fixation test for syphilis.
 At the meeting on May 9, 1939, W. Barry Wood, Johns Hopkins School of Medicine, presented the results of his studies on antibody production in pneumococcal pneumonia treated with antiserum and sulfapyridine (Historical Doc04).
 A unique meeting occurred on April 17, 1940, when the manager of a local theater invited members of the Branch to a preview of the Hollywood movie on Paul Ehrlich starring Paul Muni entitled "Magic Bullets".
-In a preamble, Justina Hill, president of the Branch in 1936, presented the highlights of Ehrlich's career (Historical Doc04).
+In a preamble, Justina Hill, President of the Branch in 1936, presented the highlights of Ehrlich's career (Historical Doc04).

-The Branch remained active during the years of WWII under the guidance of such individuals as Barnett L. Cohen, C.A.
+The Maryland Branch remained active during the years of WWII under the guidance of such individuals as Barnett L. Cohen, C.A.
 Perry, Isabelle Schaub, Kathleen Foley, John Brewer, Harriette Vera, Theodore J. Carski, Martin Frobisher, Elizabeth Petran, Roger Reid and Thomas Turner among others.
 By the end of WWII, exciting subjects such as antibiotics and electron microscopy were waiting to be explored; the latter was revealing new and provocative information about microbial anatomy and about bacterial viruses, i.e., bacteriophages (Historical Doc05).